techquest/isw-mobile-payment-sdk-android/README.md

             int amount = providedAmount; // e.g. 50000

             // create payment info
-            IswPaymentInfo iswPaymentInfo = new IswPaymentInfo(customerId,
+            IswPaymentInfo iswPaymentInfo = new IswPaymentInfo(
+                customerId,
+                customerName,
+                customerEmail,
-                    customerName, customerEmail, customerMobile,
+                customerMobile,
+                currencyCode,
-                    currencyCode, reference, amount);
+                reference,
+                amount
+            );

             // trigger payment
-            IswMobileSdk.getInstance().pay(this, iswPaymentInfo);
+            // parameters
+            // -- paymentInfo: the payment information to be processed
+            // -- activityCallback: the IswPaymentCallback that receives the result IswMobileSdk.getInstance().paypay(
+                iswPaymentInfo,
+                this
+            );
         }

     }

 ```
 #### Handling Result
-To handle result all you need to do is override on activity result and extract the intent sent back to generate `IswPaymentResult`
+To process the result received `onPaymentCompleted` callback, here are the fields' attributes of the `IswPaymentResult`

 | Field                 | Type          | meaning  |
 |-----------------------|---------------|----------|